Dynamic Quantile Function Models: Dynamic Quantile Function Models

-We adopt a parametric approach and assume that $X_{t}$ has the functional form of the quantile function of a g-and-h distribution, that is, we define the symbol set as $\mathbb{S} = \{\text{g-and-h quantile functions}\}$.
-The g-and-h family of distributions was first introduced by \citet{Tukey1977} and further developed by \citet{MartinezIglewicz1984} and \citet{Hoaglin1985}.
+We adopt a parametric approach and assume that $X_{t}$ has the functional form of the quantile function of a $g$-and-$h$ distribution, that is, we define the symbol set as $\mathbb{S} := \{\text{$g$-and-$h$ quantile functions}\}$.
+The $g$-and-$h$ family of distributions was first introduced by \citet{Tukey1977} and further developed by \citet{MartinezIglewicz1984} and \citet{Hoaglin1985}.
 It is generated by a transformation of a standard normal random variable which allows for asymmetry and heavy tails.
 Specifically, let $z$ be a standard normal random variable, and let $a \in \mathbb{R}$, $b \in (0, \infty)$, $g \in \mathbb{R}$, and $h \in [0, \infty)$ be constants.
-The random variable $y$ is said to follow a g-and-h distribution if it is given by the transformation,
+The random variable $y$ is said to follow a $g$-and-$h$ distribution if it is given by the transformation,

 where

 and

 Note that the same transformation can be applied to any ``base" random variable.
 It can be seen from \eqref{eq:gh_trans} that $a$ and $b$ account for location and scale, respectively.
 It can be checked from \eqref{eq:g_func} that the reshaping function $G$ is bounded from below by zero, that it is either monotonically increasing or monotonically decreasing for $g$ being, respectively, positive or negative, and that by rewriting it as its series expansion,